wvirany/blog/content/posts/gaussian/index.md

 It is fairly straightforward to show, however, that the convolution is commutative, i.e., $f * g = g * f$, so this would ultimately yield the same result.

 [^fn6]: Note that, in general, finding the first and second moments is not enough to establish that the distribution is a Gaussian.
 For example, suppose we have two random variables $X, Y$ sampled from a Rademacher distribution (i.e., they take on values $\pm 1$ with equal probabilities).
 Each of these have mean $0$ and variance $1$.
 Then, the sum $Z = X + Y$ takes on values $\\{ -2, 0, 2 \\}$, with respective probabilities $\\{ 1/4, 1/2, 1/4 \\}$. $Z$ will then have mean $0$ and variance $2$ --- the same parameters we would expect for the sum of two Gaussians.
 Thus, we must first show that $Z$ is Gaussian distributed; then, we can find it's parameters by computing the moments.

-[^fn7]: From this, we see that a matrix $\A$ is diaongalizable if it is *square* and *nonsingular*.
-We see that it needs to be square since otherwise the notion of eigenvalues is not well-defined.
-This is because the eigenvalues are found by solving the characteristic equation $\det(\A - \lambda\I) = 0$, and which the determinant is only defined for square matrices.
-Moreover, $\A$ needs to be nonsingular so that the eigenvectors are linearly independent.
-In this case, the matrix $\U$ is nonsingular and hence invertible, allowing us to write $\A = \U\bLambda\U\inv$.